 A sweet offering like this can be served as cocktail hour finger food or mini dessert bites.
 Or, our choice: both!

 Korean Rice Cakes

-These assorted Korean rice cakes made the perfect tasty snack during the Paebaek ceremony at this multicultural celebration.
+These assorted Korean rice cakes made the ideal tasty snack during the Paebaek ceremony at this multicultural celebration.
 The rice cakes make an excellent complement to some green ginseng tea.

 Charcuterie, Cheese, and Fruit Spread

 A charcuterie bar with assorted cheeses and fruits adds a decadent touch to a Mediterranean-style celebration.
-It's the perfect blend of sweet and savory and bonus—the brightly colored foods photograph oh-so-beautifully.
+It's the ideal blend of sweet and savory and bonus—the brightly colored foods photograph oh-so beautifully.

 Ahi Tuna Tartare